cjgronlund/project-rome/project-rome-docs/includes/android/platform-init.md

-## Preliminary setup for Connected Devices functionality
+## Preliminary setup for the Connected Devices platform

-Before implementing remote connectivity, there are a few steps you'll need to take to give your Android app the capability to connect to remote Windows devices.
+Before implementing remote connectivity, there are a few steps you'll need to take to give your Android app the capability to connect to remote devices.

 ### Sign-in

-Microsoft Account (MSA) authentication is required for all features of the SDK, other than the Nearby Sharing APIs.
+Microsoft Account (MSA) authentication is required for all features of the SDK, except for the Nearby Sharing APIs.

 If you do not already have an MSA, Register for one on [account.microsoft.com](https://account.microsoft.com/account).

-The Project Rome SDK requires an OAuth 2.0 access token to register with the platform.
-An OAuth 2.0 access token can be obtained using the developer's preferred method.
-In an attempt to help developers onboard with the platform more easily, we have provided an authentication provider as part of the
-Android and iOS samples.
-The [sample authentication provider](https://github.com/Microsoft/project-rome/tree/master/Android/samples/account-provider-sample) can be used to obtain the OAuth 2.0 access token and refresh token for your app.

-Next, you must register your app with Microsoft by following the cross platform instructions on the [Application Registration Portal](https://apps.dev.microsoft.com/) (if you do not have a Microsoft developer account created, you must do this first).
-You should receive a client ID string for your app - save this for later.
-This will allow your app to access Microsoft's Connected Devices Platform resources.
+Next, you must register your app with Microsoft by following the cross platform instructions on the [Application Registration Portal](https://apps.dev.microsoft.com/) (if you do not have a Microsoft developer account, you must create one first).
+You should receive a client ID string for your app; save this for later.
+This will allow your app to access Microsoft's Connected Devices platform resources.

+### Add the SDK

 Insert the following repository references into the *build.gradle* file at the root of your project.